ChrisRam30/ChrisRam30/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ios application development
-- 🌱 I’m currently learning networking, ADDS and PKI
+- 🌱 I’m currently learning networking, AD DS and PKI
 - 👯 I’m looking to collaborate on ios applications
 - 💬 Ask me about
 - 📫 How to reach me: christopher.s.ram@gmail.com